The Party (1968 film): Plot

-Hrundi apologizes to his hosts; then needs to go to the bathroom.
-He wanders through the house, opening doors and barging in on various servants and guests in embarrassing situations.
-He ends up in the backyard, where he accidentally sets off the irrigation sprinklers.
+Hrundi apologizes to his hosts.
+Desperate for a bathroom, he wanders through the house, opening doors and catching servants and guests in embarrassing situations.
+He ends up in the backyard, where he accidentally sets off the sprinklers.
 At Divot's insistence, Michèle gives an impromptu guitar performance of "Nothing to Lose" to impress the guests.
 Hrundi goes upstairs, where he saves Michèle from Divot's unwanted advances by dislodging Divot's toupee.
 Hrundi finally finds a bathroom, but he breaks the toilet, drops a painting in it, gets toilet paper everywhere, and floods the bathroom.
 To avoid being discovered Hrundi sneaks onto the roof and falls into the pool.
-Michèle leaps in to save him, but he's then coerced to drink alcohol to warm up.
+After Michèle leaps in to save him, Hrundi is coerced to drink alcohol to warm up.

 A Russian dance troupe arrives at the party.
-Upstairs, Hrundi finds Michèle crying in the next room and consoles her.
+Upstairs, Hrundi finds Michèle crying and consoles her.
 Divot bursts in and demands Michèle leave with him.
-Michèle says no, and Divot cancels her screen test the next day.
+Michèle declines, and Divot cancels her upcoming screen test.
 Hrundi persuades her to stay and have a good time with him.
 They return to the party in borrowed clothes.
 The party gets wilder, and Hrundi offers to retract the bar to make room for dancing.
-Instead, he opens a retractable floor with a pool underneath, causing guests to fall in the pool.
-Levinson makes more floors retract, and more guests fall in.
-Clutterbuck's daughter arrives with friends and a baby elephant painted with "THE WORLD IS FLAT" on its forehead and hippie slogans over its body.
+Instead, he opens a retractable floor with a pool underneath, causing guests to fall in.
+Clutterbuck's daughter arrives with friends and a baby elephant painted with hippie slogans over its body.
 Hrundi takes offense and asks them to wash the elephant.
 The entire house is soon filled with soap bubbles.

-Back at his home, Divot suddenly realizes that Hrundi is the fired actor who blew up the set, and he races back to the party.
+Back at his home, Divot realizes who Hrundi is, and races back to the party.
 As the band plays on, Clutterbuck tries to save his suds-covered paintings.
-The air conditioning blows suds everywhere as the guests dance to psychedelic music, and Clutterbuck's distraught wife falls into the pool three times.
+The air conditioning blows suds everywhere as the guests dance, and Clutterbuck's distraught wife repeatedly falls into the pool.
 Divot pulls up as the police and fire department personnel work to resolve everything.
 Hrundi apologizes one last time to Clutterbuck as Divot reveals who Hrundi is, but Clutterbuck accidentally chokes the headwaiter instead of Hrundi.
 Kelso gives Hrundi an autographed photo and Stetson hat as Hrundi and Michèle leave in Hrundi's Morgan three-wheeler car.
-Outside her apartment, Hrundi and Michèle appear on the verge of admitting that they have fallen for each other.
-Hrundi gives Michèle the hat as a keepsake, and she says he can come get it any time.
-Hrundi suggests he could come by next week, and she readily agrees.
+Outside her apartment, Hrundi gives Michèle the hat as a keepsake, and she says he can come get it any time.
+Hrundi suggests next week, and she readily agrees.
 Hrundi smiles and drives off as his car backfires.

 Cast

-Cast notes

 Vin Scully is uncredited and does not appear onscreen, but his voice can be heard announcing a Los Angeles Dodgers game on the kitchen radio.